-Be learned in school - - but not without instructional attention.
+- Be learned in school - - but not without instructional attention.

 Students' learn academic English through specific EL instruction and in regular classrooms using appropriately modified materials.

 There are now more than 750 students representing 52 different languages attending Sun Prairie Schools.
-The backgrounds of English language learners are as varied as the languages they speak:
+The backgrounds of English learners are as varied as the languages they speak:

 - Some are recent immigrants seeking refuge from political repression or persecution, searching for greater economic opportunities, or reuniting with family members currently living in the United States.